microbus-io/fabric/docs/tech/codegen.md

 # queue - The subscription queue
 #   default - Load balanced (default)
 #   none - Pervasive
-# openApi - Whether or not to include this endpoint in OpenAPI document of the microservice (defaults to true)
+# openApi - Whether or not to include this endpoint in the OpenAPI document (defaults to true)
 functions:
   # - signature:
   #   description: